dylanluchenyu/COMP1029J/lesson3.md

 System.out.println(name.length());
 ```

-`.next()` and `.length()`  are two method from a scanner and a string respectively.
+`.next()` and `.length()`  are two methods from a scanner and a string respectively.
 We avoided using the word '*object*' previously because we have not yet talked about it.
 After this lesson you will have a better idea of objects.
-However, some of the data tupes like `int`, `char` and `double` are not objects.
+However, some of the data types like `int`, `char` and `double` are not objects.
 They contains only a single value.
 So that why we can use `==` to compare the values of these data types directly, and we cannot use `==` ( we use `.equals()` instead ) to compare two strings.

 3.Using a Class